MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Restore-MgGroupDriveItem.md

 ## SYNOPSIS
 Restore a driveItem that has been deleted and is currently in the recycle bin.
 NOTE: This functionality is currently only available for OneDrive Personal.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Restore-MgBetaGroupDriveItem](/powershell/module/Microsoft.Graph.Beta.Groups/Restore-MgBetaGroupDriveItem?view=graph-powershell-beta)

 ## SYNTAX